 Please inform us in advance of any allergies, disabilities, diabetes, pregnancy, epilepsy, learning difficulties etc.

 All our courses offer an Ashburton Cookery School or Ashburton Chefs Academy certificate upon successful completion of a course.
 Successful completion of a course is determined by the Chef Tutors based on a minimum rate of attendance, learning progress and attitude.
 Certificates are issued at the discretion of the Chef Tutors.
 Please note, to maintain the value of our course certificates, students that have a partial attendence record will find that reflected on their course certificate.

-Half-Day, One, Two and Five Day Cookery Courses: All payments should be made in full at the time of booking for both the Cookery Course and for the accommodation where appropriate.
+Cook-to-go, Half-Day, One-Day, Weekend and Five Day Cookery Courses: All payments should be made in full at the time of booking for both the Cookery Course and for the accommodation where appropriate.
 We do not take provisional bookings and cannot confirm your place on a course or for accommodation until we receive full payment.

 Cheques should be made payable to: